red-green-coding/red-green-coding.github.io/_drafts/reuse-object-mapper.md

 In such situations, opting for ObjectMappers with distinct configurations becomes entirely justifiable.

 # Conclusion
-In this article we demonstrated that there are significant performance benefits when the ObjectMapper instance is reused.
+In this article, we demonstrated that there are significant performance benefits when the ObjectMapper instance is reused.
 The benchmarks show a considerable difference in runtime cost between creating and reusing instances.
 As the ObjectMapper is threadsafe, we recommend using a shared instance wherever you communicate with the same JSON dialect.